 For more information on how we secure the infrastructure of our products, please refer to our Infrastructure Security Overview.

-The SRM also includes IT controls.
-IT controls are policies and procedures used to adhere to standards, comply with regulations, and manage risks.
+The SRM also includes Security and Compliance controls.
+Security and Compliance controls are policies and procedures used to adhere to standards, comply with regulations, and manage risks.
 DigitalOcean manages physical and environmental controls.
 You inherit those control protections from us.
 There are shared controls for which we are both responsible, depending on the context.
-For example, DigitalOcean conducts annual security training internally, however, your company is responsible for training your employees.
+For example, DigitalOcean conducts annual security training internally in connection with our SOC2 compliance certification and to help train a security-aware workforce, however, your company is responsible for training your employees.
 Finally, there are controls for which you are solely responsible.
-For example, you are responsible for identity and access management (IAM).
+For example, you are responsible for identity and access management (IAM) for the infrastructure (e.g., accounts on a Droplet) or the applications you deploy on DigitalOcean infrastructure.
 We recommend using the NIST Cybersecurity Framework for researching specific controls.

 Data protection has many moving parts.
 Depending on your business needs and criticality of the data you store, you may need to implement safeguards other companies do not.